 Welcome to the Royal Hobart Golf Club.

 The club was founded in 1916 and the Royal Charter was conferred in 1925.
 Royal Hobart is recognised as Tasmania’s premier members’ Club and particular emphasis is placed on presenting the course in impeccable condition all year round.
 Original course designer, Vern Morcom, made best use of the natural sand base to construct over 80 fairway and greenside bunkers.
 These are a special feature of the course that adds an important dimension to how players of all levels approach their game.
 In 1997 a new course master plan was adopted to guide long term course improvements to ensure Royal Hobart continues to offer a challenging golfing experience for members and visitors alike.
 Subtle changes have since been introduced, but always conforming to the original design concept.
 Royal Hobart has hosted a number of major Championship events over the years including the Tasmanian Open, Australian Amateur, Australian Women’s Amateur and the Qantas Australian Open in 1971 which was won by the legendary Jack Nicklaus.
-Reciprocal members and visitors are most welcome at Royal Hobart.

 Dining at Royal Hobart

 Royal Hobart are able to provide a wide range of food options ranging from delicious canapés through to full multi course dinners.
 A variety of dietary requirements can be catered for.

 Royal Hobart has played host to significant competitions including the Qantas Australian Open in 1971 won by Jack Nicklaus.
 Significant Australian golfers have been members here including Elvie Whiteside, Betty Dalgleish and Peter Toogood and Lindy & Mathew Goggin.

 Functions at Royal Hobart